AdnaneX/smaterial/README.md

 ## Contributing
 ### Requirements
-In order to contribute you need to have a installed a couple of programs.
+In order to contribute you need to have installed a couple programs.
 The programs used to create SMaterial are the following:
-Git, SASS, Gulp.
+[Git](https://git-scm.com/), [SASS](http://sass-lang.com/), [Webpack](https://webpack.js.org/).
 Want to know how to install those programs I would advise you to visit the corresponding website.

 ### Getting started
 To get up and running you need to fork this repository to your own git.
 After downloading your newly created repository run `npm install` in your console / terminal.
-This will install files listed in package.json.
+This will install files listed in `package.json`.
-After all files have installed you can just run `gulp` in your console / terminal.
+After all files have installed you can run a few commands in your console / terminal.
+These commands are `npm run dev` for development or `npm run prod` for production.
-This command will compress js and scss files.
+This command will compress JS and SCSS files.

 ### PHP files
 The website uses PHP files to make working with the menu, headers and footers a lot easier.